ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

 This is a critical component for your application to function correctly within Runpod Serverless.
-You need to import the `runpod` Python module, and also ensure that you are using Python version 3.10.x because the latest Runpod module is not compatible with Python versions prior to version 3.10.x.
+You need to import the `runpod` Python module, and also ensure that you are using Python 3.10 or higher because the Runpod module requires Python 3.10+.

 The Serverless handler is usually implemented in a file called `rp_handler.py` (Runpod Handler) and looks something like the example